Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 Curriculum Learning~\citep{DBLP:conf/icml/BengioLCW09} schedules progressive task difficulty for better learning efficiency.
 Previous efforts utilize offline-calculated difficulty for scheduling~\citep{shi2025efficient, DBLP:journals/corr/abs-2503-17287} or introducing additional rollouts during training for adaptive sample selection~\citep{bae2025online, DBLP:journals/corr/abs-2503-14476}.
 Though effective in reasoning-centered RL, these methods suffer from either non-adaptive difficulty estimates or increased inference overhead.

-Faced with the disadvantages of insufficient adaptivity of current curriculum scheduling, we propose a \textit{Dynamic Reference Scheduling} approach that encourages the policy model to sequentially outperform references of ascending quality.
-With the algorithm detailed in Algorithm~\ref{alg:dcrf}, our framework introduces a more competitive reference as the policy model beats the current one, enabling asynchronous per-sample difficulty updates and dynamic adaptivity with the evolving model.
+To address this issue, we propose a \textit{Dynamic Reference Scheduling} approach that encourages the policy model to sequentially outperform references of ascending quality.
+With the algorithm detailed in Algorithm~\ref{alg:dcrf}, our framework introduces a more competitive reference when the policy model beats the current one during training, enabling asynchronous per-sample difficulty updates and dynamic adaptivity to the evolving model.

 \textbf{Prior to Training: Data Preparation.} Given a set of writing instructions \( W \), we first apply the Margin-aware Data Selection strategy as elaborated in Sec~\ref{sec:data_selection}, obtaining multiple competitive references \(\mathcal{R} = \{r_\pi, r_1, r_2, \dots\}\) and their corresponding LLM-judged quality scores \(\mathcal{S} = \{s_\pi, s_1, s_2, \dots\}\) for each instruction.
 The references are then sorted in ascending order of quality to produce a stage-wise reference list \( \mathcal{R}_s = \{r_{q1}, r_{q2}, \dots\} \).
-To maintain sufficient positive feedback early in training, we deliberately include the response from the initial policy model \( \pi \) in the reference set, as the other reference-generation LLMs are generally larger in size and more competent.
+To maintain sufficient positive feedback early in training, we deliberately include the response from the initial policy model \( \pi \) in the reference set, as the other reference-generation LLMs are generally more competent.

 \textbf{During Training: Dynamic Scheduling. } At the start of training, each instruction is initialized with the lowest-quality reference \( r_{q1} \), which is comparable to the initial policy model's response.
-As the model evolves during training, the model gradually generates higher-quality responses during rollouts and receives positive rewards in some of the LLM-judged pairwise comparisons.
+As the model evolves during training, the model gradually generates higher-quality responses during rollouts and receives positive rewards in some of the pairwise comparisons.
 Subsequently, the defeated references \( r_{t} \) are replaced with marginally stronger ones \( r_{t+1} \) while the undefeated references are retained, progressively increasing the challenge without overwhelming the model, in alignment with the model’s evolving capability.
-This dynamic and adaptive reference update mechanism establishes an asynchronous learning schedule for each writing instruction and effectively incentivize the model to consistently perform better.
-As shown in Figure~\ref{fig:schedule}, our approach enables sample-wise asynchronous scheduling to dynamically adapt task difficulty to model capability.
+This dynamic and adaptive reference update mechanism establishes an asynchronous learning schedule for each writing instruction and effectively incentivizes the model to consistently perform better.